 Gloucestershire Constabulary has a strong record of community-based policing and effective action against crime – including anti-terrorist arrests like the Gloucester ‘shoe bomber’ Richard Reid and clampdowns on organised crime families.
 The force’s finest hour was their emergency leadership role during the 2007 floods.
 Under the last Labour government there was a serious plan to wind up local police forces like ours and set up a centralised south west England police force.
 Martin was one of many MPs who lobbied strenuously against this plan which was duly dropped as unworkable and unaffordable.

 Martin has been a critical friend of the police when necessary, pointing out problems emerging in outlying areas of town like Hatherley and Springbank that needed nipping in the bud.
 He strongly supported the force’s move towards more community-based policing and also highlighted residents’ and tenants’ concerns about crimes on specific estates around town and the time it sometimes seem to take for the police and other authorities to take action against anti-social behaviour.

 Martin has also supported honest sentencing – so that life really means life – and smarter sentencing – leaving proper discretion to juries, judges and magistrates but offering the alternative of 'restorative justice' involving victims more in setting the punishment.
 Gloucestershire is already a leader in this novel approach which promises lower re-offending rates and puts victims at the heart of the justice process.

-Martin also supports tough community payback schemes to make community sentences fit the crime and innovative projects like Cheltenham's Aston Project and Halt project which offers positive alternatives to young people at risk of getting into trouble - early results suggest it is already having a dramatic effect on offending rates.
+Martin also supports tough community payback schemes to make community sentences fit the crime and innovative projects like Cheltenham's Aston Project and Halt project which offer positive alternatives to young people at risk of getting into trouble.
+Early results suggested they could have a dramatic effect on offending rates.